open-telemetry/opentelemetry.io/content/en/docs/languages/python/libraries.md

      response = await client.get(url)
 ```

+### Turn off instrumentations

-If needed, you can uninstrument specific clients or all clients.
-For examples:
+If needed, you can uninstrument specific clients or all clients using the
+`uninstrument_client` method.
+For example:

 ```python
 import httpx